Crosby bats rebound out of air for OT winner

 On March 21, in a 5-3 win over the Montreal Canadiens, Crosby took a pass from Jake Guentzel that bounced up off the ice.
 Crosby swatted it backhanded past a stunned Carey Price.

 Crosby knows his way around the baseball diamond.
-Growing up in Cole Harbour, Canada, he was an all-star third baseman and pitcher on a youth team that won two Atlantic championships.
+Growing up in Cole Harbour, Nova Scotia, he was an all-star third baseman and pitcher on a youth team that won two Atlantic championships.

 Associated Press contributed to this report.